-(1)Financial statistics: This pertains to statistics indicating a nation's finances, whose scope, as per stipulations of the accounting law, includes accounting on ordinary government
+(1)Fiscal statistics: This pertains to statistics indicating a nation's finances, whose scope, as per stipulations of the accounting law, includes accounting on general government administration, special government administration, state-run enterprises, public business operation and extraordinary events, meaning that it covers government budgeted/ audited revenues/expenditures statistics, revenues/expenditures of treasury statistics, debts statistics, taxes statistics, and national property statistics.

-- activities, special government activities, publicly owned enterprise activities, public owned business activities and extraordinary activities, meaning that it covers government budgeted/audited revenues/expenditures statistics, revenues/expenditures of treasury statistics, debts statistics, taxes statistics, and national property statistics. - (2)Revenues and expenditures: According to the amended Budget Act beginning from the second half of 1999 and for fiscal 2000, revenues pertain to all types of revenues received by the government in a fiscal year, but excludes liabilities accrued and previous fiscal year surplus allocated.
-Expenditures pertain to all types of expenditures made by the government in a fiscal year, but excludes liability repayment.
-Both the government's revenues and expenditures are to be included in the budget plan, and according to Taiwan's Budget Act, the following items are to be included under revenues and/or expenditures or under pertinent budget proposal before their formal implementation: - (2.1)Revenues arising from the government's levy of taxation, regulatory fees or those derived from implementing new regulations, and/or other mandatory revenues, except those otherwise stipulated by law. - (2.2)Appropriation by the government of state funds, disposal of state property or acts of investment. - (2.3) The purchase/sale or bartering by the government of bulk chattels and real estate. - (2.4)Accruement by the government of liabilities, but excluding treasury notes and short-term borrowings. - (3)Surplus/deficit: The differential between revenues and expenditures is described as surplus/deficit, the positive number is surplus, while the negative number is deficit. - (4)Fiscal accounting year: To facilitate management and analysis of government revenues/expenditures with prescribed dates of beginning and ending, the cycle is usually defined as one year.
-Taiwan's Budget Act made several changes to the government account year (Please refer to section 2.1, general budget).
-However, effective from 2001, it has been adapted to correspond to the calendar year. - (5)Revenues by source: A type of government revenues classification, which according to the Budget Act stipulations is to be categorized by source heading to facilitate sorting, compilation, review and supervision.
+- (2)Revenues and expenditures: According to the amended Budget Law beginning from the second half of 1999 and for fiscal 2000, revenues pertains to all types of revenues received by the government in a fiscal year, but excludes liabilities accrued and previous fiscal year surplus allocated.
+Expenditures pertains to all types of expenditures made by the government in a fiscal year, but excludes liability repayment.
+Both the government's revenues and expenditures are to be included in the budget plan, and according to Taiwan's Budget Law, the following items are to be included under revenues and/or expenditures or under pertinent budget proposal before their formal implementation: - (2.1)Revenues arising from the government's levy of taxation, regulatory fees or those derived from implementing new regulations, and/or other mandatory revenues, except those otherwise stipulated by law. - (2.2)Appropriation by the government of state funds, disposal of state property or acts of investment. - (2.3) The purchase/sale or bartering by the govt. of bulk chattels and real estate. - (2.4)Accruement by the government of liabilities, but excluding treasury notes and short-term borrowings. - (3)Surplus/deficit: The differential between revenues and expenditures is described as surplus/deficit, the positive number is surplus, while the negative number is deficit. - (4) Fiscal accounting year: To facilitate management and analysis of government revenues/expenditures with prescribed dates of beginning and ending, the cycle is usually defined as one year.
+Taiwan's Budget Law made several changes to the government account year (Please refer to section 2.1, total budget).
+However, effective from 2001, it has been adapted to correspond to the calendar year. - (5)Net government revenues/expenditures of all levels: The total budget for all levels of government, including retroactive budget increase/decrease proposals, and revenues/expenditures under special budget headings that have had the grand total of revenues and expenditures compiled in a preliminary audit or an accounting report.
+This category still contains repetitive inter-government debit and credit entries not yet adjusted to warrant the terms of gross revenues and gross expenditures, and those deducted from repetitive entries are referred to as net revenues and net expenditures.

+(6) Revenues by source: A type of government revenues classification, which according to Budget Law stipulations is to be categorized by source heading to facilitate sorting, compilation, review and supervision.
 Sources of central government revenues fall into eleven major categories including revenues from taxes (see budget proposal for detail).
-For easy perusal of financial statistics, more vital categories are shown independently.
+For easy perusal of fiscal statistics, more vital categories are shown independently.
 The remaining categories are grouped under one heading and described as other revenues.
-A comparison of financial statistics and budget headings is provided as follows:
+A comparison of fiscal statistics and budget headings is provided as follows: